Rumohra adiantiformis aka Iron Fern

 Common names

-Iron Fern, Leather Fern, Leatherleaf Fern
+Iron Fern, Leather Fern, Leatherleaf Fern, Knysna Fern

-How to care for Iron Fern
+How difficult is it to take care of Iron Fern

 Caring for Iron Fern can be demanding, requiring a deep understanding of its unique needs and a commitment to provide optimal care.